Strobesstrobes

 Which frameworks are prone to mass assignment?

-Frameworks with automatic binding are most at risk: Ruby on Rails without strong parameters, Spring when binding entities directly, Laravel with loose $fillable settings, and many ORMs that map whole request bodies to models.
+Frameworks with automatic binding are most at risk: Ruby on Rails without strong parameters, Spring when binding entities directly, Laravel with loose $fillable settings, and ORMs that map whole request bodies to models.
 Using explicit DTOs or allowlists removes the exposure.

 How do you prevent HTTP parameter pollution?